Rodd, Nash and Little Brampton: Governance

 Rodd, Nash and Brampton is represented in the lowest tier of UK governance by one member on the ten-member Titley and District Group Parish Council.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish is represented as part of the Arrow Ward on Herefordshire County Council.
-The parish is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+The parish is represented in the UK parliament as part of the North Herefordshire constituency.

-In 1974 Rodd, Nash and Brampton became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
+In 1974 Rodd, Nash and Brampton became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.
 In 2002 the parish, with the parishes of Knill, Lyonshall, Pembridge, Shobdon, Staunton on Arrow and Titley, had been reassessed as part of Pembridge and Lyonshall with Titley Ward which elected one councillor to Herefordshire district council.
-Until Brexit, on 30 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.

 Geography

 Rodd, Nash and Little Brampton borders Powys in Wales for the entirety of its north-west boundary.
 Adjacent Herfordshire parishes are Knill at the south-west, Kington at the south, Titley at the south-east, Staunton on Arrow at the east, and Combe at the north.
 The closest towns from the centre of the parish are the English market town of Kington, 3 mi to the south, and the Welsh town of Presteigne, 1.5 mi to the north.